SSROCKS30/PortScanner/README.md

 ## Important Note on Nmap
 -   **Nmap Installation**: This tool relies on Nmap being installed on your system.
--   **Nmap Path**:
+-   **Nmap Path Configuration**:
-    -   The application first tries to locate Nmap at a hardcoded path (`C:\Program Files (x86)\Nmap\nmap.exe`).
+    -   The application will first attempt to read the Nmap executable path from a `config.json` file in the root directory.
+    -   To specify a path, copy `config.example.json` to `config.json` and edit the `nmap_path` value.
-    -   If not found there, it attempts to find Nmap in your system's PATH.
+    -   If `config.json` is not found, or if the `nmap_path` in it is not set or invalid, the application will attempt to find Nmap in your system's PATH.
-    -   **It is highly recommended to ensure Nmap is in your system's PATH for reliable operation.**
+    -   **It is highly recommended to either ensure Nmap is in your system's PATH or to correctly configure its path in `config.json` for reliable operation.**
 -   **Permissions**: Some Nmap scan types (like SYN scans and OS detection) require raw packet privileges.
 You may need to run the application with administrator or root privileges for these scans to work correctly.
 If not, Nmap might fall back to other scan types or fail.

 ## Future Enhancements